CodeNameTwister/Multi-Split-Container/README.md

 # Features
 * Auto Split in columns by child node count.
 (Work on nodes with base as Control)
-* Auto Split in rows by you row value setted.
+* Auto Split in rows by you max columns value setted.
 * Lines Size/Color Changeables.
 * Drag Button Size/Color Changeables.
 * Drag Button Icon Changeables.